Queens for Peace

 cost.Providing sustainable means of generating income, which can be multiplied and expanded at a low

 This project is currently active in two locations in Cameroon, in Yaoundé and in the northern region of Cameroon.
-In Yaoundé the participants focus on poultry farming and mushroom cultivation, and in the north 50 Mbororo women are focus on fruits drying and mushroom cultivation.
+In Yaoundé, the participants focus on poultry farming and mushroom cultivation, and in the North, 50 Mbororo women are focused on fruit drying and mushroom cultivation.

-The participants take part in trainings on farming and basic business skills, and they are supported in reaching out to suitable markets.
+The participants take part in training on farming and basic business skills, and they are supported in reaching out to suitable markets.
 The project has so far been successful in empowering women to sustain their families and eventually keep their girl children in school.
-Thereby adding to the work to counter harmful practices in the communities were the participants live.
+Thereby adding to the work to counter harmful practices in the communities where the participants live.

 How Does the Project Work?